Includes Orange County

 Regional Representatives: About Us

-Patricia Chiles is the GATE Coordinator for the Fullerton School District and the President of the Orange County Council for the Gifted.
-Patricia has worked in public education for 22 years, both in the classroom and as an administrator.
+Patricia Chiles is the GATE Coordinator for the Fullerton School District and the past President of the Orange County Council for the Gifted.
+Patricia has worked in public education for 23 years, both in the classroom and as an administrator.
 She has worked closely with teachers, leaders, and parents to understand the diverse and varied needs of their gifted students and children.
 In addition to working as a GATE Educator, she is also a parent to three (very different!) gifted children, giving her a unique perspective on the diverse needs of gifted students, their strengths and struggles.

 Membership in CAG supports advocacy efforts for gifted students in the state legislature, continued educator training opportunities, direct access to the Gifted Educator Communicator, and discounted conference fees.